Terrorist defendant in court: "I am not an angel"

 Photo: Johan Nilsson/TT och Polisen

-Half a million Danish kronor.
-A 21-year-old Swede was offered to prepare an act that has led to him now being charged with terrorist offences in Denmark.
-I've had a lot of time to think about this, and the conclusion is just, what the hell did I do? he says in Copenhagen's district court.
+Half a million Danish kroner.
+A 21-year-old Swede was offered the opportunity to prepare an act that has led to him now being charged with terrorist offences in Denmark.
+I am not an angel, but I am not a terrorist either, he says in Copenhagen's district court.

 It has happened several times in Sweden that people have withdrawn and this has affected their loved ones.